Wanted Down Under: Format

-Our intrepid families spend a trial week in an Australian or New Zealand city exploring property, work and lifestyle opportunities before checking out the true financial cost of living down under.
+The participants spend a week in an Australian or New Zealand city to consider property and work and lifestyle opportunities before checking the financial cost.

-After experiencing what a new life could offer, they are then shown often heart-breaking messages from their friends and families back home before voting once and for all whether they will stay ... or will they go?
+After experiencing what a move could offer, the participants were then shown messages from their and friends and families back home before voting whether to stay.

 Wanted Down Under Revisited

-Is a retrospective programme catching up with previous families to see if they have moved.
+a retrospective programme catching up with previous families to see if they have moved.